edneypitta/blog/content/pt-br/posts/posts/caminho-para-programacao-funcional.md

 # the path

 So how I really started to learn functional programming?
-I wont't give a recipe, like _"set clear goals"_, _"manage your time"_, etc. They don't help with nothing.
-But I will say what exactly worked for me, and there are 2 main purposes.
+I wont't give a recipe, like _"set clear goals"_, _"manage your time"_, etc. I don't think they really help.
+But I will say what exactly worked for me.

-## 1. it is hard

 If you are like me, the guy who loves the many javascript frameworks, or being productive with new tools that you have just discovered, probably you will get frustrated.
+The learning curve is high.

-Ju Gonçalves already said that, in the previous post I mentioned
+Ju Gonçalves already said that, in the previous post

 > Every thing is hard at first.
 I'm sure you've struggled to learn how to program and even to learn OOP.
 Probably start doing something in OOP was way easier than your first program.
 Mainly because you're already familiar with some common idioms, like variable declaration and for/while loops. <br/><br/>
 > For starting with FP, it's almost like starting to learn how to program again, from scratch (depending on which language you'd start, it'll be definitely like starting over again).

 But I'm going to emphasize, to learn a new paradigm is hard.
 Is like learning a new language, from another country, with other cultures, you have to learn from scratch, you won't be able to do simple tasks, and will be boring at first.

 Understand this barrier will be the first step to understand whatever new paradim you want to learn, including FP.
-You can look for ways to make the path smoothier.
+You can seek for ways to make the path easier.
+It is up to you.

-estuda o que voce manja (prefira compilado, mas se voce prefere dinamico vai de dinamico, o impoertante e tu ta confortavel)

-Faca uma aplicacao real com o que vocce esta aprendendo, mesmo que seja lixo.

-Isso serviu para mim, pode servir para mais alguem, NOIX bixao!
+I was loathe to choose F#, because I thought another platform could give me more learnings, but what I didn't realize is that another paradigm is mind blowing enough.

+In other words, my advice is to stay with the closest you know, **you should be confortable with the languague**.
+Choose an hybrid languague that enforces functional but accepts OO so you can **always start with OO implementation and gradually evolve towards a functional approach**.

+Last but not least, make a simple project where you can practice often as you learn.
+I chose a little [quake log parser](https://github.com/chicocode/quake-parser).
+I am still on my way to improve it.

+That's all!
+I am not a great F# developer nor functional expert, but that's what worked for me.
+And maybe this post can help you find your own path to functional programming.

+Thanks! _Feedbacks are very welcome!_